belichuk/menu/README.md

 Array key explanation:

-	-Key name - menu item
+* Key name - menu item
-	-Key link - ancor for menu item
+* Key link - ancor for menu item
-	-Key icon - css suffix for menu item icon
+* Key icon - css suffix for menu item icon
-	-Key active - if current used controller / action equals to key active value - than menu item will be expanded -have additional class 'current'
+* Key active - if current used controller / action equals to key active value - than menu item will be expanded -have additional class 'current'
-	-Key sub - array with sub menu items
+* Key sub - array with sub menu items

 Then place next code: